 No longer bound by the constraints of screenplay structure, writing prose was an incredibly liberating experience.
 I was therefore able to go back to the original draft of my script and resurrect previously cut scenes.
 Furthermore, the script was essentially a skeleton outline, so all I had to do was add meat to the bones.
 The biggest challenge was to learn how to write prose that didn’t read like the sparse choppiness of a script.
 By the same token, the brevity of screenwriting also came in handy.
 It was just a matter of finding the proper balance.
 Over time, I got into the groove.
-And thus a book was born.
+And thus, beget a book.

 Sadly, around the time I was completing my book, my marriage had begun to unravel.
 And I would be in denial if I didn’t admit that my writing had a lot to do with it.
 If you marry a writer, know that writing will be your spouse’s mistress.
 Perhaps, the best advice I could give any writer is not to marry.
 It only ends up hurting people.

 Though broken, I wasn’t completely beaten.
 And then I started writing again, but did so secretly.
 I was a closeted writer.
 A painful, daily reminder that the person who once shared in my dream – who I fell in love because of her support of my dream – had forsaken me.
-So after trying to hold on as long as I could, I pulled the plug after eight years of marriage.
+After holding on as long as I could, I pulled the plug after eight years of marriage.
 And just like that, I was left with an unpublished book about a love story that no longer existed in reality.